Vulnerability Disclosure Policy

 How to Report a Vulnerability

-We accept and communicate about potential security vulnerability reports on HackerOne.
+We accept potential security vulnerability reports through our public Vulnerability Disclosure form Here.

 We will acknowledge receipt of your report within one business day.